kazuhisya/nginx-module-ndk-lua/README.md

 This repository provides unofficial rpmbuild scripts for CentOS 7.

+Both are built as dynamic modules conforming to upstream nginx package.

 - nginx-module-lua - Embed the Power of Lua into NGINX HTTP servers
     - [openresty/lua-nginx-module: Embed the Power of Lua into NGINX HTTP servers](https://github.com/openresty/lua-nginx-module)
 - nginx-module-ndk - Nginx Development Kit